 Booking a package holiday offers a range of benefits to holidaymakers, including legal and financial protection under the Package Travel Regulations, great value for money, and the convenience of having someone else plan your holiday for you.

-Whether you choose to book a package directly through a tour operator or with a travel agent – which gives you the chance to compare holidays from a range of companies – you will be able to enjoy the many benefits that come with booking this style of travel.
+Whether you choose to book a package direct with a tour operator or indirectly through a travel agent – which gives you the chance to compare holidays from a range of companies – you will be able to enjoy the many benefits that come with booking this style of travel.
 On top of all of the usual benefits of booking a package holiday, many of our Members are also offering additional flexible cancellation and rebooking policies, so it’s worth finding out what your options are.

 Here, we explore some of the main reasons why booking a package holiday is a good idea.

 If you have any questions about package holidays, we’d recommend speaking with an ABTA Member for more information.